A-Z | Portals | Course Login | Webmail

 According to FERPA (Family Education Rights and Privacy Act), only you have access to your conduct record unless there is an immediate threat or danger or there is a legitimate "educational need-to-know".
 You may sign a waiver to allow someone else to inquire about your record, but ultimately, the Office of Community Standards & Wellness will decide if that information should be released.
 The waiver can be accessed below by clicking on "Forms".

-You may request to review your record by filling out and submitting the Waiver Form by clicking "Forms" below.
-After we have received your request, by law we have 45 days to allow you to view your record.
+You may request to review your record by filling out and submitting the Waiver Form by contacting our office; After we have received your request, by law we have 45 days to allow you to view your record.
 Records will be reviewed in the presence of a staff member.
 You may bring an advisor to view your record.
 You may not make copies or take photographs of your record, but you may take notes.

-If your sanction is Probation with Loss of Good Standing, Suspension in Abeyance, Suspension, or Explusion, you are eligible to appeal.
 You have three (3) business days from the date of your decision letter to initiate an appeal.
-An appeal letter must be submitted in writing to the Office of Community Standards and Wellness located in Tivoli 227.
-You can also submit the appeal online here: https://fs7.formsite.com/cudenverhousing/form436270198/secure_index.html.
-The letter requesting an appeal must be very specific and clearly state the reasons for the request.
 The scope of the appeal is limited to having the process reviewed unless there is new information available.
 New information is considered information that was not available at the time of the hearing.
 This does not include information that the student chose not to share at the time of the hearing.
+To initiate the appeal, you must complete the CU Denver Student Conduct Appeal form.